aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 - **Feature Requests**: If you have ideas for new features or improvements, feel free to create an issue describing your suggestion.
 - **Submitting Pull Requests**: You can contribute directly to the codebase.
 Please ensure your code adheres to the project's coding standards and include tests for new features.

-## Contact
-For help, feedback, or discussions about potential features, please feel free to connect with me on [Linkedin](https://www.linkedin.com/in/ali-iz/).